mooreryan/littlelogger/README.md

 #       ^ Date     ^ Time          ^ PID   ^ Level ^ Message
 ```

+- You can create many instances of the logger and they will not interfere with each other.
+- You can log to files by specifying the `file` argument

 For more examples, see the `?littlelogger::new_logger` help page or the unit tests in `tests/testthat/test-logger.R`.